rupsakarak04/Experiment-10/README.md

 *THEORY*:

+Pandas is a powerful Python library used for data analysis and data manipulation.
+It is mainly used to handle structured data such as tables, spreadsheets, and databases.

+The name Pandas is derived from Panel Data, which refers to multidimensional structured datasets.

+Pandas provides two main data structures:

+Series – One-dimensional labeled array

+DataFrame – Two-dimensional table consisting of rows and columns

+Pandas is widely used in:

+Data cleaning

+Exploratory Data Analysis (EDA)

+Data transformation

+Data visualization preparation

+It also provides many built-in functions for filtering, indexing, statistical analysis, and data manipulation.

+Definitions of Important Terms
 1️.
 Pandas: Pandas is a Python library used for data analysis.
 It handles structured data.
 Used for data cleaning, filtering and statistical analysis.

 2️.
 Series: One-dimensional labeled array.
 Can store integers, strings, float values.
 Similar to a single column in a table.